trailmusic/Field/docs/audits/Reverb_Audit.md

 The Field plugin is developing a **custom reverb system** to replace the JUCE reverb implementation.
 The architecture, parameter system, and UI are complete, but the core reverb algorithm (ER + FDN) is still in stub phase.

-**Current State**: UI/Parameter system complete, core audio processing needs implementation.
+**Current State**: Parameter system migration complete, build working.
+Ready for visual rebuilding phase.

 ---